carpentries-incubator/pangenomics/_episodes/06-Anvio.md

 questions:
 - "How can I obtain an interactive pangenome plot?"
 - "How can I measure the homogeneity of the gene families?"
-- "How to obtain an enrichement analysis of the gene families?"
+- "How to obtain an enrichment analysis of the gene families?"
 - "How to compute the ANI values between the genomes of the pangenome?"

 objectives: